 What is a midwife?

 Certified nurse midwives are licensed healthcare providers who support women with lifelong gynecologic and obstetric care.
-As maternity caregivers, our goal is to help each of our mothers to have a healthy pregnancy and a healthy baby.
+As maternity caregivers, their goal is to help each mother have a healthy pregnancy and a healthy baby.
 Midwives also provide routine healthcare, including perimenopausal services for mature women, referring our patients to other specialists as needed.

 What is special about WVU Medicine’s midwives?